About Me

 My Writing

 I have also been regularly consulted by domestic and international press on a range of subjects, including constitutional law, family law, LGBTQIA+ rights, and the law and ethics of death and dying.
-Visit the media tab above to see my recent press appearances.
+Visit the media tab above to see some of my recent press appearances.

 My Teaching

-In my teaching I strive to create an inclusive and intellectually stimulating space in which students can not only learn the law, but also critically examine their roles as students and future lawyers, while growing as people.
+In my teaching I strive to create an inclusive and intellectually stimulating space in which students do not only learn the law, but also critically examine their roles as students and future lawyers, while growing as people.

-Other courses I have recently taught include The Lawyer in the Community, and an innovative course called The Rule of Law in the Age of Legal Change.
-In years past, I have taught Advanced Family Law, Bioethics (including specially dedicated courses on assisted suicide and the right to die), Health Ethics, Critical Perspectives on Health Ethics, Health Law, and Sexual Violence and the Law.
+Other courses I have taught in recent years include The Lawyer in the Community, and an innovative course called The Rule of Law in the Age of Legal Change.
+In years past, I taught Bioethics (including specially dedicated courses on assisted suicide and the right to die), Health Ethics, Critical Perspectives on Health Ethics, and Health Law.
+I have also taught legal writing.